RegulatorySignals

 2. Exposed credentials

 API keys, Supabase service-role keys, and database URLs frequently end up in committed code or in client-side bundles.
-Over 60% of vibe-coded apps in our sample leaked credentials in public repositories.
+A common pattern across AI-generated apps is credential leakage in public repositories.

 3. Missing Supabase Row Level Security (RLS)